StarGate01/power-extender/README.md

 Hardware and software for a power and IO extension PCB with current monitoring and I2C interface.

+This project was generously supported by [PCBWay](https://www.pcbway.com/).
+Read more about this project and also my review of the manufacturing on my blog: [Article will be added soon] .

 ## Usage

 Use [KiCad](https://www.kicad.org/) with my [CustomComponents](https://github.com/StarGate01/KiCadLibs) library to view and edit this project, or download the [fabrication files](https://github.com/StarGate01/power-extender/tree/master/fabrication).
 I used [KiBOM](https://github.com/SchrodingersGat/kibom) to generate the BOM.